 - I need a straight pole for pole shaking.
 Can you make sure you send me a straight one?

 - My height is X. What are the options for the diameter of the base of the pole and what do you suggest?

 - What is your return policy?
 Again, returning a long pole is a total pain for both parties so this helps ensure that they get you the best of their current stock and hopefully get a happy review from you.

 Lastly, poles often come in lengths measuring around 9, 10, and 11 feet.
 9 is too short unless you are short 😊.
 If they are the same price, you can buy the longest and then cut off the thick end to get the perfect length for you and the perfect hilt diameter.

 Our Suggestion for Buying Tai Chi Long Poles

-I can only safely suggest that you order from a local store where you can check them out or talk with Nelson at Beijing Imports.
+It’s a rare situation where you have a local store and can test out a long pole in person.
+The next best option is to work with someone online who actually has experience working with martial artists.
+We order our long weapons from KungfuDirect.
 Spears and long poles need to be straight and a stock of poles can curve over time if not kept flat.
-If in person, place the pole on the floor and roll it back and forth like you would test out a cue stick and be cautious of knots Extend the life of your pole by storing it on the ground, not vertically or horizontally in a rack.
+If in person, place the pole on the floor and roll it back and forth like you would test out a cue stick and be cautious of knots.
+Extend the life of your pole by storing it on the ground, not vertically or horizontally in a rack.
 You can buy a spear to perform long pole drills and the form in the beginning just to get the movements down but you want to transition over to the correct pole because the energy is very distinct.